On the conjugacy class exponent of the finite simple groups: Classical groups

-(v) By (iv), we can assume that $s$ is homogeneous on $ V$.
-Let $l$ be the composition length of $s$ on $V$, where $l>1$ as $u\neq 1$.
-It follows from Schur's lemma that $K$, the $\mathbb{F}_q$-span of $\langle s\rangle$, is a field, so $V$ can be viewed as a vector space over $K$.
 It is shown in \cite[Lemma 6.6(1)]{ez1} that $|K|=q^{2k}$, where $2k=n/l$ is the dimension of every composition factor, and $C_{O(V)}(s)\cong \U_l(q^k)$.
+(The meaning of $k,l$ here differ from those in (iv).)
 As $n/2$ is odd, both $k,l$ are odd.
 Let $V_K$ denote $V$ viewed as a $K$-module.
 Then, by \cite[Lemma 6.6(2)]{ez1}, $V_K$ is a unitary $K$-space, and the unitary geometry on $V_K$ agrees with orthogonal geometry on $V$ in the sense that for a $K$-subspace $W$ the space $W^\perp$ is the same in each geometry.
-In addition, $W$ is totally singular if and only if $W$ is totally isotropic in the unitary geometry.
-In addition, $g$ stabilizes no non-degenerate subspace of $V$ if and only if $g$ stabilizes no non-degenerate subspace of $V_K$ equivalently, $u$ stabilizes no non-degenerate subspace of $V_K$.
-By \cite[Lemma 6.1]{TZ04}, this is equivalent to saying that the Jordan form of $u'$ consists of a single block.
+In addition, $W$ is totally singular (non-degenerate) if and only if $W$ is totally isotropic (respectively, non-degenerate) in the unitary geometry.
+In addition, $g$ stabilizes no non-degenerate subspace of $V$ if and only if $g$ stabilizes no non-degenerate subspace of $V_K$ equivalently, $u$ stablizes no non-degenerate subspace of $V_K$.
+By \cite[Lemma 6.1]{TZ04}, this is equivalent to saying that the Jordan form of $u$ on $V_K$ consists of a single block.

 It is well known that $V_K$ is a direct sum of non-degenerate one-dimensional subspaces.
 It follows that $V$ decomposes as a direct sum of non-degenerate $s$-stable subspaces, each of dimension $2k$.
-Therefore, $s$ is contained in the stabilizer of such a decomposition and hence we can write $s=\diag(t,\ldots,t)$, where $t\in O(W)$ if $W$ denotes one of the summands.
+Therefore, $s$ is contained in the stabilizer of such a decomposition and hence we can write $s=\diag(t,\ldots,t)$, where $t\in O(W)$ and $W$ denotes one of the summands.
 As $|s|$ is odd, $t\in \Omega(W)$.
 In addition, as $s$ is irreducible in $O(W)$, we have $O(W)\cong O_{2k}^-(q)$ see \cite[Satz 3(b)]{Huppert}.
 This means that $G=\Omega^-_{2n}(V)$ (as $V$ is a direct sum of $l$ non-degenerate subspaces of $-$ type and $l$ is odd, see \cite[Proposition 2.5.11]{KL}).
-This implies that $e(g)\leq 4$ if $G=\Omega^+_{n}(q)$, $n$ even.
+This implies that $e(g)\leq 4$ if $G=\Omega^+_{n}(q)$, or if $G=\Omega^-_{n}(q)$ and $g$ is semisimple.

 Let $S=\{\diag(a,\ldots,a)\ |\ a\in \Omega(W)\}$.
 Then $S\subset G$, $s\in S$ (as $|s|$ is odd).
 Let $\eta:S\rightarrow \Omega(W)$ be an isomorphism.